pulkomandy/contiki-1.x/README.md

 code is written in C, and replacing it with an assembler version would provide another speed boost.

-Some extra features such as bitmap icons, a custom character set and more can be implemented here (work on this was already started and you can use custom icons now).
+Some extra features such as a custom character set and more can be implemented here (work on this was already started and you can use custom icons now).

-The default driver is also designed to use 2 color per character, out of 16.
+The driver is also designed to use 2 color per character, out of 16.
 The mapping to the CPC 4-color screen is suboptimal.
 A native driver could make better use of the 4 colors.